Our Valheim Building Guide will teach you how Building works, how to unlock more Buildings, and how to increase your Comfort score!

-- What is this building going to be used for?
+- What is this Building going to be used for?
 Is this your main base or is it just used for an overnight stay?

-- Is the building in a dangerous area?
+- Is the Building in a dangerous area?
 What kind of monsters do you expect to fight?

 - Do you have enough materials nearby or do you need to bring them to the construction site?

 If you do decide to go with Stone, it may be helpful to build a Cart and work near a Black Forest or Mountain biome.
 Both of these locations have abundant amounts of Stone.
-You can certainly find Stone in the Meadows, Swamp, and Plains, but you'll have a harder time collecting enough to get the job done.
+You can certainly find Stone in the Meadows, Swamp, Plains, and Mistlands, but you'll have a harder time collecting enough to get the job done.

 Once you've decided where to build, you should clear out the land.
-Chop down any trees in the way and break any rocks with your Pickaxe (unless you'd like to keep them around as a decorative feature).
+Chop down any Trees in the way and break any rocks with your Pickaxe (unless you'd like to keep them around as a decorative feature).
 Your next step is to gather the resources you'll need for construction.

 Gathering Resources and Building a Work Shed

-Gathering resources is a simple affair — you're going to need some Wood and Stone no matter what you're building.
+Gathering resources is a simple affair -- you're going to need some Wood and Stone no matter what you're Building.
 Clearing the land around your construction site will probably provide some of the materials you need, but it certainly won't provide all of them.

-I strongly recommend that you build a work shed.
+I strongly recommend that you Build a work shed.
 Build a Workbench and, if necessary, build a Stonecutter next to it.
 Build a roof over it and put a few Chests nearby.
 You may also want to surround the work shed with a Stake Wall to protect it from enemies while you're away.
-You can even place a bed in this area to respawn nearby, just in case.
+You can even place a Bed in this area to respawn nearby, just in case.

 Collect Wood and Stone from wherever is most convenient.
 If you have neither nearby, it may be helpful to build a Portal to an area where they are more abundant — while you can't take a Cart through a Portal, you can take trips back and forth and transport large amounts of resources very quickly that way.